AdaCore/training_material/courses/gnattest/010_gnattest.rst

 * You may need to specify scenario variables' values

-    - Else uses the AUnit defaults
+    - Else uses the :toolname:`AUnit` defaults
     - :code:`-Xvariable=value`

 ------------------------------------------